anttiluode/EDF-EEG-FractalVisualizer/README.md

 3. Select a channel from the dropdown
 4. Use the Play/Pause button to control visualization
 5. Adjust sliders to control wave behavior for each frequency band

+# What causes the pulse and topology?

+Claude:

+Topological Features:
+These emerge from several factors in your code:

+Wave pattern generation

+radial_wave = np.sin(self.distance - self.phase) * np.exp(-self.distance * 0.15)
+spiral_wave = np.sin(self.distance + self.angle - self.phase) * np.exp(-self.distance * 0.1)

+The topological map-like features come from:

+The interaction between radial and spiral waves
+The exponential decay terms (exp(-self.distance))
+The cross-frequency coupling between layers

+Pulse-like Behavior:

+What looks like pulsing comes from:

+Natural decay and momentum

+self.state *= (1 - self.decay_rate * dt)
+self.momentum = 0.95 * self.momentum + 0.05 * (wave - self.state)

+This creates a kind of oscillatory behavior where:

+The state naturally decays

+New input creates momentum

+The momentum carries through to create pulse-like effects